-HC directs Assam to review orders passed by foreigners’ tribunals as 85% proceedees declared Indians
+HC directs Assam to review orders passed by foreigners tribunals as 85% proceedees declared Indians

 ‘It has to be construed that the tribunals had not discharged the jurisdiction vested upon it under the law,’ the Gauhati High Court observed.

-The Gauhati High Court has noted a submission made by the Assam government that almost 85% of the cases that came to the foreigners’ tribunals eventually resulted in the proceedees being declared Indians.
+The Gauhati High Court has noted a submission made by the Assam government that almost 85% of the cases that came to the foreigners tribunals eventually resulted in the proceedees being declared Indians.

-Foreigners’ tribunals are quasi-judicial bodies established under the Foreigners’ (Tribunals) Order, 1964 and the Foreigners’ Act, 1946.
+Foreigners tribunals are quasi-judicial bodies established under the Foreigners (Tribunals) Order, 1964 and the Foreigners Act, 1946.
 People excluded from the National Register of Citizens for Assam or whose citizenship has been marked as “doubtful” can appeal to such tribunals.

-A bench of Justices Achintya Mallya Bujor Barua and Mitali Thakuria, in an order passed on November 21 and made public on Thursday, told the Assam government to review cases where the foreigners’ tribunals have declared applicants as citizens or as foreigners without proper analysis of the documents.
+A bench of Justices Achintya Mallya Bujor Barua and Mitali Thakuria, in an order passed on November 21 and made public on Thursday, told the Assam government to review cases where the foreigners tribunals have declared applicants as citizens or as foreigners without proper analysis of the documents.
 Scroll has a copy of the High Court order.

 The court was hearing a petition by a man named Forhad Ali, who was declared a foreigner by a tribunal in Bongaigaon because of a discrepancy in his father’s name.